-Until this point, End Point Assessment via NET will operate as normal.
-The guidance and materials on this page now only apply to NET FESS End Point Assessments taken before the end of 2021.
+The guidance and materials on this page now only apply to NET FESS End Point Assessments taken up to 10 December 2021.

 The Fire, Emergency and Security Systems (FESS) End Point Assessment should be taken by FESS apprentices or those who are on an Experienced Worker Programme.